Car Owner Check.

 Why previous owners matter

 Keeper count is one of the quickest signals a buyer has.
-A car that has passed through many hands in a short time is a different proposition to one that stayed with a single owner for years, even if both are priced the same.
+A car that has passed through many hands in a short time is a different proposition to one that stayed with a single owner for years.

 Short ownership periods

-A keeper who held the car for only a few weeks or months often points to a buyer who discovered a problem and moved the car on quickly.
-Worth questioning, particularly if it is a recent entry in the timeline.
+A keeper holding the car only weeks or months often spotted a problem and moved it on.
+Worth questioning, especially if recent.

 High turnover